connectedbydata/connectedbydata.org/game.md

 In **The Good Governance Game** you work as a team to plan out the engagement strategy for a digital project.
 Can you find a mix of methods that give voice to the right people, at the right time?

 > **Beta Testing** We've been developing the good governance game over the last year in partnership with Dissent Games and a small group of collaborators.
-We've not printed up 50 copies, and we're beta-testing the game in printed and online form.
+We've printed up 50 copies, and we're beta-testing the game in printed and online form.
 Can you help us?
 Drop a line to [tim@connectedbydata.org](mailto:tim@connectedbydata.org) if you could run a play-test.

 ## Playing the game